 A large portion of the students in AGSM come to us through a change of major.
 Each student who desires to be an AGSM major is evaluated individually based upon their academic transcript.
 The desired GPR for major changes is 2.5 or better, but each student’s situation is evaluated individually.
 Our experience has been that many students find the AGSM courses to be stimulating and challenging, and that their academic performance improves after becoming an AGSM major.
 Our courses are rigorous because of the need to apply mathematics and science, but they also provide students with a direct, clear application of the subject matter to industry.

-If you are considering changing your major to AGSM, there is no formal application form for you to complete.
 The first step is to visit with Ashlea Schroeder, BAEN academic advisor (contact info below).
 She will examine your transcript and indicate how the courses you have taken will convert into the requirements of the AGSM degree plan.
 She will also show you how long it will take for you to complete the sequence of AGSM courses and your projected graduation date.
-If you decide to pursue a change of major to AGSM, your request will be considered by the AGSM program coordinator, Dr. Steve Searcy.
-If accepted, you will complete a change of major form to transfer your advising file to the BAEN department.
+If you decide to pursue a change of major to AGSM, you will need to submit an application through the new university change of curriculum process (http://us.tamu.edu/Change-of-Major).
+If accepted, your major will automatically be changed in Howdy.

 I want to transfer to Texas A&M and major in AGSM